brianfiszman/nestjs-onion-architecture-boilerplate/README.md

 ```
 ### - Application

-This layer should limit your responsibilities to the following tasks
+This layer should limit your responsibilities to the following tasks:

 1. Execute access control policies (authentication, authorization, etc.)
-2. validating user input
+2. Validating user input
-3. send calls or commands to the appropriate service method
+3. Send calls or commands to the appropriate service method
-4. transform entities returned by the service into data transfer objects (DTO) for output / serialization
+4. Transform entities returned by the service into data transfer objects (DTO) for output / serialization

 ###### Controllers
 It receives the requests made to the server and uses the ***services*** to send responses to the client.